The In Situ Growth of Stellar-mass "Light" Seed Black Holes in Nuclear Star Clusters: Results

 This accretion environment closely resembles that identified in \citet{ShiKremerGrudic_2023MNRAS.518.3606S,ShiKremerHopkins_2024A&A...691A..24S}.
 For gas cells in these dense cores, the BH--gas relative velocity $\mathbf{v}_{\rm rel} = \mathbf{v}_{\rm BH} - \mathbf{v}_{\rm gas}$ satisfies $c_{\rm s} \lesssim |\langle \mathbf{v}_{\rm rel} \rangle| \ll |\mathbf{v}_{\rm BH}| \sim v_{\rm circ}$, where $v_{\rm circ} = \sqrt{G M_{\rm cl}/R_{\rm cl}}$ is the circular velocity of the GMC.
 The gas is both magnetized and turbulent, with $v_{\rm A} > c_{\rm s}$ and $|\langle \mathbf{v}_{\rm rel} \rangle| \ll \sqrt{\langle \delta \mathbf{v}_{\rm rel}^2 \rangle}$.

-After $\sim 4\,t_{\rm ff}$, however, the cumulative effects of SN feedback lead to the formation of a dense cluster of stars and BHs that inject substantial radiative and mechanical energy into the surrounding gas.
-The remaining gas reservoir is then expelled, abruptly halting BH accretion, as shown in the right panels of Figure~\ref{fig:visualization}.
+{By $\sim 4\,t_{\rm ff}$ (see the right panels of Figure~\ref{fig:visualization}), a dense star cluster forms in both \path{M1e7_R50_Z0.01} and \path{M1e9_R500_Z0.01}.
+As stars, SNe, and BHs inject substantial radiative and mechanical energy into the surrounding gas, and the remaining gas reservoir is expelled, abruptly halting BH accretion (as in Figure~\ref{fig:bh_mass_growth}). }